-U Program Requirements with the Non- Thesis Option
+Program Requirements with the Non- Thesis Option Sem.
+Hours

 FED 500 Professional Seminar 3

-FED 501 Foundations of Education 3

-or

-FED 521 Multicultural Education

 FED 503 Intro to Education Research 3

-FED 504 Evaluation to Teaching & 3

-Learning

 FED 529 Computer-Based Instruc.
 3

 Tech

-FED 542 Theories of Curriculum 3

-Develop.

 SED 527 Guiding Learning in 3

 Secondary Schools

 SPE 501 Intro to Study of Exceptional 0-3

 Children

-500 le evel a dvisor-approved courses in 12

-Biolo gy, C hemistry, Earth & Space

-Scien ces, a nd/or Physics
+500-level advisor approved courses in 18

+Biology, Chemistry, and/or Physics

-Total 33-36
+Total 30-33

-SECONDARY EDUCATION, GENERAL SCIENCES (ALTERNATIVE-FIFTH YEAR PROGRAM (6-12)
+SECONDARY EDUCATION, GENERAL SCIENCE (ALTERNATIVE-FIFTH YEAR PROGRAM (6-12)

 The Alternative 5th Year program is for one who does not hold a baccalaureate degree in a teaching field but wishes to obtain teacher certification.
 The program enables one to acquire the knowledge and skills of an entry-level teacher while at the same time earning a Master's degree.
 Applicants for the Alternative Master's (5th year) degree program must be admitted to the School of Graduate Studies and to Teacher Education.
-In addition to the requirements of the Graduate School, admission to Teacher Education requires the applicant to (1) complete all undergraduate deficiencies, (2) pass speech, language and hearing screening, (3) have a TB skin test, (4) pass all parts of the Alabama Prospective Teacher Test, and (5) pass the Praxis II in the appropriate area.
+In addition to the requirements of the Graduate School, admission to Teacher Education requires the applicant to (1) complete all undergraduate deficiencies, (2) pass all parts of the AECTP Basic Skills Assessment, and (3) pass the Praxis II in the appropriate area.